American & Regional History

 The Johnstown Flood Museum is about one of the most shocking episodes of American history.
 On May 31, 1889, a neglected dam and a phenomenal storm led to a catastrophe in which 2,209 people died.
 The Johnstown Area Heritage Association receives many inquiries about the 1889 flood.

-Visions of the past come alive at the Stone House Museum.
+Visions of the past come alive at the Rebecca Hadden Stone House Museum.
 Locally donated and shared artifacts from the mid-19th century to the early 20th century adorn the rooms, and a beautifully maintained herb and perennial garden graces the grounds.

 The A-K Valley Heritage Museum is located on the corner of Lock Street and East Seventh Avenue in Tarentum.